 All validity checks are turned on.

-The right hand side of assignments, and the initializing values of object declarations are validity checked.
+The right-hand side of assignments, and the (explicit) initializing values of object declarations are validity checked.

-of the subtype.
-If it is not, Constraint_Error is raised.
+belongs to its nominal subtype.
+If it does not, Constraint_Error is raised.

-as index is within the range.
-If it is not, Constraint_Error is raised.
+corresponding index subtype.
+If it does not, Constraint_Error is raised.

 Both these validity checks may be turned off using switch